AdobeDocs/commerce-marketplace/src/pages/guides/sellers/assurance.md

 - Check for outdated frameworks with known vulnerabilities
 - Check for possible SQL injection and data sanitization issues
 - Check databases for proper structure
-- Ensure proper uses of classes, methods, etc
+- Ensure proper usage of classes and methods

 ### Functional Testing Framework testing